 Step 7: Complete your Percocet Withdrawal at Home

-Now that you’ve tapered, started taking Calm Support, got time off from responsibilities and gone shopping, you’re finally ready to get off Percocet at home.
+Now that you’ve tapered, started taking your Opiate Withdrawal Supplement, got time off from responsibilities and gone shopping, you’re finally ready to get off Percocet at home.
 Typically, the first day of Percocet withdrawal is the easiest, the second day gets harder, and days three and four are the worst.

-However, that being said, if you’ve done a good job tapering and are taking Elimidrol, you shouldn’t have anything to worry about.
+However, that being said, if you’ve done a good job tapering and are taking the Opiate Withdrawal Supplement, you shouldn’t have anything to worry about.

 Regardless of whether you’ve taken these steps or not, the following schedule should help you get off Percocet at home easier:

 - 7:00 am: Wake up and take your Opiate Withdrawal Supplement.

 - 7:30 am: Go for a walk, jog or swim.
 Exercise stimulates the production of endorphins, which are your natural painkillers.
 This natural morphine eases Percocet withdrawal symptoms quickly and effectively.
 I know the last thing you probably feel like doing during withdrawal is exercising, but let me tell you, it’s the absolute best natural remedy there is.